As a hurricane threatens, White House helps Americans text-to-find shelter

 As subscribers and folks following me on social media know, I’ve been asking the President to use the presidential alert system to directly send information to Americans affected by Hurricane Helene.

-Tonight, the White House announced something else: an excellent new use of short message sending (SMS), building on good work during the pandemic with vaccines.gov.
+Tonight, the White House shared something else: an excellent new use of short message sending (SMS), building on good work during the pandemic with vaccines.gov.

 I texted it my zipcode in Washington.
 No options within 200 miles, but I got a link to fema.gov/shelter for future reference.